Overtime Regulations

 The Issue

-The Biden Administration released its updated Overtime rule which makes dramatic changes to the salary thresholds under which all salaried employees must be paid overtime wages.
-Under the new rule, on July 1, 2024, anyone making less than $844 per week ($43,888 per year) will be required to be paid overtime pay for any hours worked beyond 40 in a given week.
-On January 1, 2025, that threshold will increase to $1,128 per week ($58,656 per year.)
-Moving forward the threshold is set to be automatically adjusted, using the new methodology every 3-years.
+In 2024 the Biden Administration released its updated Overtime rule which sought to make dramatic changes to the salary thresholds under which all salaried employees must be paid overtime wages.
+Under the new rule, on July 1, 2024, anyone making less than $844 per week ($43,888 per year) would have been required to be paid overtime pay for any hours worked beyond 40 in a given week.
+On January 1, 2025, that threshold was scheduled to increase to $1,128 per week ($58,656 per year).
+NACS and others sued to stop the rule and a Federal District Court in Texas invalidated the rule.
+The U.S. Department of Labor has reverted enforcement to the threshold set forth in 2019 of $684 per week ($35,568).

 Retail Impact

 Labor costs are the highest single operating expense for convenience stores.
 It is appropriate for the government to review and, if necessary, adjust the overtime salary threshold, so it remains relevant in the current marketplace.
-Unfortunately, with this rule the DOL completely upends that process by changing the methodology which is inappropriate for various parts of the country and removes the appropriate review process by automatically adjusting without the proper notice & comment process.
+Unfortunately, the rule the DOL put in place in 2024 completely upended that process by changing the methodology it used to make this determination.
+That made the rule inappropriate for various parts of the country and undermined the proper notice and comment process for such rules.

 NACS Position